-To date, over 400 mutations in the LMNA gene have been identified, giving rise to different laminopathies which encompass a range of phenotypes including muscular dystrophy, peripheral neuropathy, lipodystrophy, and premature aging diseases.4 Some of these may have phenotypic overlap with HGPS ("progeroid" laminopathies).^{5,6} In addition, pathogenic variants in ZMPSTE24 can result in excess prelamin A proteins and a related phenotype.
-As of December 31, 2023, there were 12 patients identified with progeroid laminopathies in the US.3 Of note, mortality data are not available regarding the effect of Zokinvy in patients with progeroid laminopathies; the pivotal study only included patients with HGPS in its analysis.
+To date, over 400 variants in the LMNA gene have been identified, giving rise to different laminopathies which encompass a range of phenotypes including muscular dystrophy, peripheral neuropathy, lipodystrophy, and premature aging diseases.
+Some of these may have phenotypic overlap with HGPS ("progeroid" laminopathies).
+In addition, pathogenic variants in ZMPSTE24 can result in excess prelamin A proteins and a related phenotype.
+As of September 30, 2024, there were 11 patients identified with progeroid laminopathies in the US.
+Of note, mortality data are not available regarding the effect of Zokinvy in patients with progeroid laminopathies; the pivotal study only included patients with HGPS in its analysis.